nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 Samples
 *******

+.. rst-class:: v2-3-0

+NCSDK-20046: IPC service sample does not work with ``nrf5340dk_nrf5340_cpuapp`` The :ref:`ipc_service_sample` sample does not work with the ``nrf5340dk_nrf5340_cpuapp`` :ref:`build target <app_boards_names_zephyr>` due to a misconfiguration.
+  The application core does not log anything, while the network core seems to work and bond, but cannot transfer data.
+  When using UART, there is no output visible.

 .. rst-class:: v2-2-0

-NCSDK-18847: :ref:`radio_test` sample does not build with support for Skyworks front-end module.
-  When building a sample with support for a front-end module different from nRF21540, the sample uses a non-existing configuration to initialize Tx power data.
+NCSDK-18847: :ref:`radio_test` sample does not build with support for Skyworks front-end module When building a sample with support for a front-end module different from nRF21540, the sample uses a non-existing configuration to initialize TX power data.
   This causes a compilation error because the source file containing code for a generic front-end module is not included in the build.

   **Workaround:** Do not use the :kconfig:option:`CONFIG_RADIO_TEST_POWER_CONTROL_AUTOMATIC` Kconfig option and replace ``CONFIG_GENERIC_FEM`` with ``CONFIG_MPSL_FEM_SIMPLE_GPIO`` in the :file:`CMakeLists.txt` file of the sample.

 .. rst-class:: v2-3-0

-NCSDK-19858: :ref:`at_monitor_readme` library and :ref:`nrf_cloud_mqtt_multi_service` sample heap overrun.
+NCSDK-19858: :ref:`at_monitor_readme` library and :ref:`nrf_cloud_mqtt_multi_service` sample heap overrun
-  Occasionally, the :ref:`at_monitor_readme` library heap becomes overrun, presumably due to one of the registerred AT event listeners becoming stalled.
+  Occasionally, the :ref:`at_monitor_readme` library heap becomes overrun, presumably due to one of the registered AT event listeners becoming stalled.
   This has only been observed with the :ref:`nrf_cloud_mqtt_multi_service` sample.

 Zephyr
 ******

+.. rst-class:: v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0 v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0 v1-6-1 v1-6-0 v1-5-2 v1-5-1 v1-5-0

+NCSDK-20104: MCUboot configuration can prevent application from being able to run MCUboot will, by default, create a read-only RAM region on the MPU that is used for the stack guard feature (enabled by default).
+  The intention is that the application that gets booted clears this region.
+  If the user application's startup variables reside in this memory location, the application will stop with a fault and be unable to start.
+  This issue replaces the issue NCSDK-18426, which mentioned a fault in the firmware when using RTT on nRF52 Series devices.

+  **Workaround:** Enable :kconfig:option:`CONFIG_MCUBOOT_CLEANUP_ARM_CORE`` in MCUboot configuration.

 .. rst-class:: v2-2-0 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0